 Travel Sterile Processor Tech Jobs

-Techs are part of nearly every healthcare team but two of these professionals, operating room technicians and sterile processing technicians, specifically play crucial roles during surgical procedures.
+Techs are part of nearly every healthcare team but sterile processing technicians play a crucial role in maintaining the cleanliness, functionality, and inventory of medical instruments.
 A sterile processing technician (SPT), or sterile processor, spends time sterilizing equipment, surgical instruments and medical supplies for reuse, often in the OR or the lab.

 You can live and work as a tech in the location of your dreams and get paid to do it as a traveling medical professional.
 You choose your next adventure as you take your skills on the road to healthcare facilities across the nation.